hameddavodi/About-Me/README.md

 Hi !
 My name is Amedeo.
 I am an ex Data Engineer, but current Data Scientist living in Milan, Italy.

-- 🔭 I’m currently working on Big Data Solutions.
+- 🔭 For more information please refer to my linkedin account

 ---
 ### :hammer_and_wrench: Languages and Tools :